 - 3 times more likely to go to college

 - 4 times more likely to graduate from college

 - A children’s savings account can help you and your child save money for their education after high school

-- Enrolled LAUSD students will receive a $50 initial deposit
+- First grade LAUSD students will automatically receive a savings account with a $50 initial deposit

-- Additional deposits can be made by students and families in person, at a branch and online
+- Easy access to make deposits in person, at a branch or online

 - Savings accounts are available to students regardless of student or parent’s income, background, or immigration status